Image: Nicole Guarino

 The School welcomes applications from disabled people and offers places solely on the basis of potential and suitability for a career in any of the areas taught.

 Some of the School premises are not accessible for wheelchair users.
-If you would like to discuss your access needs before applying, please contact the Admissions Manager on email@example.com or call +44 (0) 208 892 9960.
+If you would like to discuss your access needs before applying, please contact Judy Bowden, Head of Admissions, Registry & Student Support on email@example.com or call +44 (0) 208 892 9960.

 “As the Artistic Director of Rambert it has been my great pleasure to enjoy a wonderful relationship with the Rambert School.
 They have allowed me frequent visits to work there, researching and devising work for both the School and my company.
 We collaborated on Itzik Gallili’s work A Linha Curva, which toured with some of the students, and my Rite of Spring which the School performed at Sadler’s Wells before the main company as a curtain raiser.
 Our newest apprentice dancer Stephen Quildan (Rambert School, 2014) follows a string of young dancers we are very proud to have graduated from the Rambert School into the Rambert company.
 The appointment of Amanda Britton as the new head of the school draws the company even closer, allowing more prominent discourse, and furthering the development of the students as world class contemporary dancers.”